stormpath/stormpath-dotnet-documentation/docs/authentication.rst

 OAuth 2.0 Password Grant
 ------------------------

 This is the authentication strategy that you will want to use for mobile clients.
+This library supports this flow out-of-the-box.

 In this situation the end-user supplies their username and password to your mobile application.
 The mobile application sends that username and password to